rhinobase/raftyui/apps/docs/app/docs/components/kbd/page.md

         url: https://rafty.rhinobase.io/api/og?title=Keyboard%20Key
 ---

-# Keyboard Key

 It shows which key or combination of keys performs a given action.

-This component is built using native html Kbd tag and its props, making all native props available for use.
+This component is built using native `<kbd>` html tag and its props, making all native props available for use.
 If you wish to apply your own styling you can use the `isUnstyled` prop to remove all styling.

 ## Anatomy